 How do projects work?

 The projects within FTDNA can be very useful to understand more of one’s results, and to get help with questions.
-The projects are run by unpaid volunteers, and many spend much of their available time helping testers.
+The projects are run by unpaid volunteers, and many spend much of their available time helping genealogists who use DNA-tests in their research.

 The projects function both as a service to the testers, and as a database of results.
 By joining the right projects you contribute to everyone’s knowledge, and you can follow the development as new information is found.